noidexe/Enjin-Coin-Documentation/docs/creating-your-integration.md

 This query displays the `token_index` and `balance` of the token in question.

-You can also choose request the data for `token_id` and `identity_id` by adding the fields to the query.
+You can also choose to request the data for `token_id` and `identity_id` by adding the fields to the query.

 ## Token Holders
 providing rewards to everyone that has a specific token